lvshuiyiqing/instcov-1/README.md

 # InstCov README

+## Introduction

-## Introduction InstCov is a Clang-based instrumentation tool for branch
-coverage and MCDC coverage recording.
+InstCov is a Clang-based instrumentation tool for branch coverage and MCDC coverage recording.

+## Prerequisites

+Since InstCov uses uuid_generate in Linux, please make sure you have `libuuid.so` installed, which is included in debian package `uuid-dev`.

-## Basic Usage To use the tool, you need to follow these steps:
+## Basic Usage

+To use the tool, you need to follow these steps:

 1. Preprocess your original source code using `-E` option in the compiler.
 Plus, please also use `-include instcov_rt.h` and proper `-I` option to make the